 This gap in death rates is also growing.

 Between 2006 and 2015, the annual age-adjusted death rates for all cancers decreased 1.6 percent per year in urban areas.
 It decreased only 1 percent per year in rural areas.

-“While geography alone can’t predict your risk of cancer, it can impact prevention, diagnosis, and treatment opportunities — and that’s a significant public health problem in the United States,” Dr. Anne Schuchat, the CDC’s acting director, said in a press release.
+“While geography alone can’t predict your risk of cancer, it can impact prevention, diagnosis, and treatment opportunities — and that’s a significant public health problem in the United States,” Dr. Anne Schuchat, the CDC’s acting director, said in a

 The agency’s report notes that differences in incidence between rural and urban counties may have something to do with risk factors such as smoking, obesity, and physical inactivity.

 Differences in cancer death rates might be related to disparities in access to healthcare services.